-Up to 45 days before departure||
+|Up to 56 days before departure||

-Loss of deposit plus all flight costs
+Loss of deposit

-Within 45 days of departure
+21 days to day of departure

 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.

 Where any cancellation reduces the number of full paying party members below the number on which the price and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.

 We will not make any refunds in respect of any unused element of your holiday, including but not restricted to, accommodation, flights or transfers.